 The Father adopted us through Christ, meaning that spiritually we had neither

 father nor mother until Jesus came and saved us.
-We were orphans.
-In contrast,
+We were orphans and Satan was

-there are many people in the world who feel that the world is their oyster,
+there are many people in the world who feel the world is their oyster,

-who really feel that they have found their place in the cosmos; these are the
+who really feel they have found their place in the cosmos; these are the

-ones who are most difficult to reach with the gospel.
-Then, there are people
+ones who are most difficult to reach with the gospel, but those

 into the world is too much work for too little gain.
 Not only has society